 43. Hitting the Bars

-Drinking at bars with friends is fun, but nothing’s stopping you from pre-gaming and dodging pricey drinks when you’re out on the town.
+Drinking at bars with friends is fun, but nothing’s stopping you from dodging pricey drinks when you’re out on the town.
 At the very least, drink during happy hour so you’re not paying a premium for that gin and tonic.

 44. Throwing Out Leftovers